mrl5/polyglot-task/README.md

 #### Architecture
 1. Endpoint interface for gathering input data (stdin) and output results (stdout)
-2. API for getting , sending to the worker and logging input and timings.
+2. API for getting, sending to the worker and logging input and timings.
 Logs should be saved to a file.
 3. Worker responsible for the process of calculation

-## My way
+## ToDo
-1. "Worker" = Python: computes RPN expressions, throws exceptions on bad input
-2. "API" (requests, spawning worker processes, logging) = Go
-3. Endpoint interface: Ruby or Ruby on Rails (probably the second one)
+1. endpoint.rb
+    [ ] generate unique hash on startup and pass it to the API
+2. api.go
+    [ ] take two args: endpoint hash and RPN expression [ ] new input.log format: `date hash input execTime` [ ] log StdErr in error.log.
+Format: `hash \n exception (also log exceptions from worker)`